GrinonBarrett/Taksidos/Placeholder Creature.md

 **Climb speed**: You may swim up to 3.5 yards per move, presuming it is reasonable terrain to do so.

 **Weapon Attacks**: The dyllakhar is capable of using weapons.
 It even has Expertise and Warrior mastery with flails and clubs.
 It also has expertise with a weapon and specialization with another.
 It prefers one handed weapons so it can fight while riding, but can wield two weapons just fine.
 It receives no penalties for fighting with multiple weapons at the same time.
+The dylakhar will typically be armed with one of the following weapons:

 **Unarmed Attacks**;